 4 Module coordinator Prof. Dr. Günther Grün 5 Contents Topics from Applied Analysis to deepen the theoretical contents of the lecture ModAna1 6 Learning objectives and skills Students are able to familiarize themselves with advanced topics using journal articles or graduate textbooks, can present the acquired content orally in a structured manner, with, if necessary, own additions in content, actively participate at discussions about mathematical topics raised by the presentations in the seminar.
 7 Prerequisites Linear algebra and calculus are required.
 Basic knowledge in probability theory is recommended.
 8 Integration in curriculum no Integration in curriculum available!
-9 Module compatibility Basic knowledge in probability theory is recommended.
-10 Method of examination Presentation Oral (90 minutes) Oral presentation (90min) and presentation document (4-8 pages) 11 Grading procedure Presentation (20%) Oral (80%)

-Oral presentation (80%)

-presentation document (20%)

-12 Module frequency Irregular
+9 Module compatibility no Integration in curriculum available!Non-Specialisation modules Master of Science Computational and Applied Mathematics 20192Specialisation: Modeling and applied analysis (MApA) and numerical analysis and simulation (NASi) Master of Science Computational and Applied Mathematics 20192Specialisation: Modeling and applied analysis (MApA) and optimization 10 Method of examination Presentation Oral (90 minutes) Oral presentation (90min) and presentation document (4-8 pages) 11 Grading procedure Presentation (20%) Oral (80%) Oral presentation (80%) presentation document (20%) 12 Module frequency Irregular

-13 Workload in clock hours Contact hours: 35 h Independent study: 115 h

-14 Module duration 1 semester

-15 Teaching and examination language english

-16 Bibliography Determined by the topic chosen
+13 Workload in clock hours Contact hours: 35 h Independent study: 115 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Determined by the topic chosen